-- · Cayman's Exempted Limited Partnership Law 2014 (ELP Law). - · Cayman's Partnership Law (as revised). - The terms of the applicable Limited Partnership Agreement (Partnership Agreement) between the general partner(s) of the ELP and the limited partners of the ELP. - The rules of equity and of common law applicable to partnerships so far as they have not been amended by Cayman statutory provisions.
+- Cayman's Exempted Limited Partnership Act (As Revised) (ELP Act); - Cayman's Partnership Act (As Revised); - The terms of the applicable Limited Partnership Agreement (Partnership Agreement) between the general partner(s) of the ELP and the limited partners of the ELP. - The rules of equity and of common law applicable to partnerships so far as they have not been amended by Cayman statutory provisions listed above.

-This article focuses on the main fiduciary duties of a General Partner of an ELP rather than on the General Partner's duty of skill and care or other applicable duties arising under the ELP Law (for example, the duty to maintain a register of partners of the ELP and a register of capital contributions) that may apply to a General Partner.
+This article focuses on the main fiduciary duties of a General Partner of an ELP rather than on the General Partner's duty of skill and care or other applicable duties arising under the ELP Act (for example, the duty to maintain a register of partners of the ELP and a register of capital contributions) that may apply to a General Partner.